RAF Topcliffe

 Royal Air Force Topcliffe or RAF Topcliffe is a Royal Air Force station in North Yorkshire, England.

-It was established as a RAF Bomber Command station in 1940.
+It was established as an RAF Bomber Command station in 1940.
 The British Army took over a large part of the site in 1974 and the airfield became an enclave within Alanbrooke Barracks.
 The last remaining RAF unit is No. 645 Volunteer Gliding Squadron which operates the Grob Viking T.1 glider.

 History

 Second World War

 Royal Air Force Topcliffe opened in September 1940 as a bomber station in RAF Bomber Command and was home to No. 77 Squadron and No. 102 (Ceylon) Squadron, both flying the Armstrong Whitworth Whitley heavy bomber.
 There was a decoy site at Raskelf.
 No. 419 Squadron and No. 424 Squadron of the Royal Canadian Air Force (RCAF) moved in flying Vickers Wellington bombers and later, the Handley Page Halifax III.
 On 1 January 1943 the station was transferred to No. 6 Group RCAF and became a training station.
 No. 61 (RCAF) Base RAF was here between 25 March 1943 and November 1944 and became No. 76 (RCAF) Base RAF with the unit disbanding on 1 September 1945, the unit controlled sub-stations at Wombleton, Dalton and Dishforth.